bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 ## Non custom file input

 You can have `<b-form-file>` render a browser native file input by setting the `plain` prop.
-Note that many of the customer form-file features do not apply when `plain` is set.
+Note that many of the custom form-file features do not apply when `plain` is set.

 ## Contextual state feedback